 As you speed up, you’ll have to work harder to control the shape of your foot to keep the ball traveling in a straight direction at the wall, and if you also want to become more accurate in your passing, try to target a specific area of the wall.

-3. Two-Touch Wall Passes
+Two-touches Wall Passes

 Like the one-touch wall pass, but in this drill, we’re adding an extra touch and will work a little more on our accuracy with the pass.
 Firstly we’re going to create a strike zone on the wall, where you’re going to play the ball to.
 Place two cones about half a meter apart in front of the ball and proceed to strike the ball in between the cones with your right foot.